AlphaGenes/AlphaPeel/docs/source/usage.rst

 as half of the mean of estimated :ref:`allele dosage <dosage_file_format>` in the base population(s) (metafounders).

-..
-  The estimates are constrained to be between 0.01 and 0.99 to avoid TODO: discuss with Evie how to word this.

 This estimation can be warm-started with a sample estimate from inputted genomic data (using ``-est_start_alt_allele_prob``).
 Note that this sample estimate is not taking the pedigree structure into account,